 Our work to make sure National Parks are better protected

-Calling on the Government to demonstrate their commmitment to National Parks
+Calling on the Government to demonstrate their commitment to National Parks

 Major development has a big impact on National Parks.
-We're working with the Campaign to Protect Rural England and the National Trust to find out how just how much it affects National Parks and what needs to be done to better protect the Parks.
-We commissioned Sheffield Hallam University to research 70 previous planning applications for major development in the National Parks.
+We wanted to find out how much.
+So we commissioned Sheffield Hallam University to research 70 previous planning applications for major development in the National Parks.
 The findings were clear - even though the Parks have the highest level of planning protection, the Government’s drive for economic growth has led to a number of inappropriate major developments being granted permission both within the Parks and in their settings.
 As a result of this, we are now calling on the Government to demonstrate their commitment to protecting National Parks.
 Find out more here.